Cool Runnings: Casting

-According to Robinson, "The script has been following me around for 31/2 years."
-Robinson signed on when Gibson was then the director at the time.
-Robinson told The Seattle Times, "I was signed more than a year before we actually started."
+According to Leon, "The script has been following me around for 31/2 years."
+He signed on when Gibson was the director at the time.
+Leon told The Seattle Times, "I was signed more than a year before we actually started."
 Doug got involved with the film in 1990: "I found Cool Runnings three years ago, when my agent had it on his desk.
 I knew about the actual event it's based on, the Jamaican bobsled team that went to the '88 Olympics, and even though it's based pretty loosely I thought it made a great yarn."
 At the time of Doug's audition, Chechik was attached as the director.
 Doug told The Baltimore Sun: "I got the offer to play Sanka, the guy I'd wanted to play from the very beginning."

 Lewis had very little experience and was not even allowed to audition at first.
 He told The Seattle Times, "I was hired to read lines to auditioning actors for just one day.
 That turned into three weeks.
 At first they told me they were looking for names, big stars, so I wouldn't be considered, but then they asked me to do a screen test."
 He also told The Baltimore Sun, "I came in to this film at first to coach the players in the authentic accents."
 Lewis was officially hired in November 1992.
 When asked by Empire how he got involved with the film, Yoba was introduced to the casting director, Jackie Brown, by "a gentleman by the name of Jamal Joseph."
 At the time of Yoba's official casting, Gibson was still slated to direct.
 Yoba later told Entertainment Weekly that he wrote the Jamaican bobsled song for his audition.
-Lewis claimed that the executives at Disney wanted Kurt Russell for the role of Coach Blitzer.
-However, John Candy personally insisted on portraying the coach and agreed to take a pay cut to do the movie.
+Lewis claimed that the executives at Disney wanted Kurt Russell for the role of Coach Blitzer; however, John Candy personally insisted on portraying the coach and agreed to take a pay cut to do the movie.
 According to Yoba, Scott Glenn was also considered for the role.
 Cuba Gooding Jr., Jeffrey Wright, and Eriq La Salle were each considered for a role as one of the four Jamaican bobsledders.

 Filming locations

 The film was shot in Calgary and Jamaica in February and March 1993.
-The cast and crew filmed in Calgary first, to take advantage of the snow.
-Then they filmed at the Jamaican parishes of Discovery Bay and Kingston.
+The cast and crew filmed in Calgary first to take advantage of the snow.
+Then they filmed in Jamaica at Discovery Bay and Kingston.
 Dawn Steel was on the set every day in Calgary and Jamaica.
-According to Robinson, "(Steel) worked on the second unit for a while, and she said 'Never again.
+According to Leon, "(Steel) worked on the second unit for a while, and she said 'Never again.
 I never want to direct.'"